 The current increase in demand for healthcare practitioners has put nurse practitioners in high demand.
 Nurse practitioners are registered nurses who have an advanced degree and advanced certification.
-They typically work with either a specific population such as the elderly, children, or adults, or they work in specialized care such as acute medicine, family practice, or mental health.
+They typically work with a specific population (the elderly, children, or adults), and they can work in specialized care, such as acute medicine, family practice, or mental health.

-Between 2020 and 2030, there is expected to be an astounding 52 percent increase in jobs for nurse practitioners, according to the Bureau of Labor Statistics (BLS 2021).
+Between 2024 and 2034, there is expected to be an astounding 35 percent increase in jobs for nurse practitioners, according to the Bureau of Labor Statistics (BLS 2025).
 This makes it the second-fastest-growing occupation by percentage in the United States.
 This is largely due to the increasing demands for preventative care as well as an overall aging population.
-Nurse practitioners earn $114,510 per year on average (BLS May 2020).

-Some states allow nurse practitioners to be able to work independently without having to be under the supervision of a physician.
-In those states, they have full practice privileges which include diagnosing and managing illnesses along with the ability to prescribe medications.
+Some states allow nurse practitioners to work independently without having to be under the supervision of a physician.
+In those states, they have full practice privileges, which include diagnosing and managing illnesses, along with the ability to prescribe medications.
 Other states require nurse practitioners to be supervised by a licensed physician.

 Nurse practitioners have completed at least a bachelor of science in nursing (BSN) and a master’s of science in nursing (MSN).
 A more advanced degree option is a doctor of nursing practice (DNP), which typically takes four years of study and prepares nurses for the challenges of working independently in the field.